scalabel/scalabel/doc/src/2d-interface.rst

 To save the results of the current task, click ``Save``.
 Always save the task before refreshing or leaving the annotation interface.
 To disable saving, turn on the "demo mode" in the advanced options during project creation.
+If auto-saving is enabled, the task will be auto-saved and the ``Save`` button will not shown.

 Once done labeling each item of the whole task, click ``Submit`` to indicate that the whole task is finished.
 This action marks the task as submitted in the